isabella232/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/c-psdk-dhls-1.4-blackouts/blackouts-handle/c-psdk-dhls-1.4-blackout-apis.md

 * **MediaPlayer**

     * `registerCurrentItemAsBackgroundItem` Saves the currently loaded resource as the background resource.
-If `replaceCurrentResource` is called after this method, TVSDK continues to download the background item’s manifest until you call `unregisterCurrentBackgroundItem`.
+If `replaceCurrentResource` is called after this method, TVSDK continues to download the background item's manifest until you call `unregisterCurrentBackgroundItem`.

     * `unregisterCurrentBackgroundItem`  Clears the currently set background resource and stops fetching and parsing the background manifest.